 Configuring Zoomdata to Support SAML

-This topic walks you through the following steps to configure SAML Settings in Zoomdata:
+This topic describes the steps to configure SAML settings in Zoomdata:

 - Obtain the XML metadata file from your organization's SAML Identity Provider (IDP).

 - Create a Key File using the Key Tool Generator program.